Ohio Wesleyan University: Academics

 Ohio Wesleyan University is accredited by The Higher Learning Commission, and is a member of the Great Lakes Colleges Association, the Oberlin Group, and the Five Colleges of Ohio, a consortium of Ohio liberal arts colleges which also includes Kenyon College, Oberlin College, The College of Wooster, and Denison University.
+For first-year admission in 2024, the university received 6,144 applications, accepted 3,416 applicants, and enrolled 432 students.
+The university does not require standardized tests for admission.